Teen Driver Ed course

 If you plan on getting your permit in Texas we recommend taking an online Texas driving permit course, which costs much less than a traditional classroom driver education class and gives teenagers the flexibility of completing the Texas driving permit course at their own pace.
 Teens and their parent or legal guardian are guided through everything they will need to know using innovative web-based technology and interactive media — from identifying traffic signs to parallel parking to driving on the interstate, the Texas driving permit course covers everything from A to Z!

-For a limited time, you can get 10% off Online Drivers Ed when you sign-up with our partner Drivers Ed.
-The course is approved by the DPS and will qualify teens for a Texas license.
+For a limited time, you can get 20% off Online Drivers Ed when you sign-up with our partner Teen Driving Course.
+The course is approved by the TDLR as School #111 and will qualify teens for a Texas permit & license.

-Physical classrooms require teenagers to follow to a set schedule.
-Given how busy both parents and teens are these days with work and extracurricular activities, respectively, internet Texas driving permit courses, such as those offered by DriverEdToGo.com, give parents and teens the freedom to set a schedule that works for them.
+Despite these stringent completion requirements, the online course is still far more convenient than a physical classroom.
+Physical classrooms require teenagers to follow to a set schedule and require parents to drive their student to and from class.
+Given how busy both parents and teens are these days with work and extracurricular activities, respectively, internet Texas driving permit courses give parents and teens the freedom to set a schedule that works for them.
 A physical driving school simply cannot offer that level of convenience, and unfortunately it typically costs as much as 2 to 3 times as much as its online equivalent for getting your permit in Texas and ultimately your driver’s license.